DrItanium/maya_pico/README.md

 - Source code has been renamed from the 8.3 style to an expanded form (much much easier to read)
 - Merger of some concepts (there is only Fact.h now for example)
-- Removal of BLOAD, BLOAD_ONLY, CONSTRUCT_PARSER, and RUN_TIME completely
+- Removal of BLOAD, BLOAD_ONLY, CONSTRUCT_PARSER, TEXTPRO_COMMANDS, and RUN_TIME completely
   - CONSTRUCT_COMPILER has its uses but for what I've used CLIPS for (code generation, parsing, and knowledge construction) having a single fixed expert system embedded into the program itself is useless.
     - Another downside to the construct compiler is that if you want to use c++ LAMBDA functions then you can't pass a name